johannacarolinep/watercolour-school/README.md

 ### Sign up page
 The sign up page has a form, accompanied by an image to make the page more fun.

 The first three inputs in the form are required.
-The third is of the type email and will not accept an input that does not follow email format.
+The third is of the type email and will not accept an input that does not follow the email format.

 The fourth input is a dropdown, allowing the user to select a start date.
 There is default option, which will be sent with the form if the user does not make an active choice.